Session 3 - Module A: Advanced Orchestration Patterns¶

 Module Summary¶

-You've now mastered advanced orchestration patterns for LangGraph workflows:
+You've now mastered advanced orchestration patterns for LangGraph workflows optimized for data engineering:

 Next Steps¶

-- Continue to Module B: Enterprise State Management for production state handling
+- Continue to Module B: Enterprise State Management for production data pipeline state handling

 - Return to Core: Session 3 Main